NOORA HONKALA - ULTRARUNNER

 Hanging out with Fotis Zisimopoulos, it’s clear that the saying is true — Greece is the birthplace of running.
 A true joy to be around, both as an athlete and a person.

-Last December, this incredible athlete just "bombarded" our house!
+This incredible athlete just "bombarded" our house!
 In my eyes, Camille Herron is the greatest female ultrarunner of all time.
 She recently broke the 6-day world record and, at the same event, shattered a total of 12 world records.
 Camille, along with Connor — her coach, husband, and mentor — embody the true power and determination of the human spirit.

 My personal trainers — or rather, my mental coaches.